-conditions of the Corporation's 2016 Performance Incentive Plare attached and incorporated herein by this reference.
-This No Agreement.
-The Award has been granted to you in addition to, nd the Corporation agree that the Award is granted under and governed by the term (the "Plan") and the Terms and Conditions of Stock Unit Award (the "Terms" ice of Stock Unit Award, together with the Terms, will be referred to as your Award not in lieu of, any other form of compensation otherwise payable or to be pair in the Terms.
-You acknowledge receipt of a copy of the Terms, the Plan and the ), which ard do you.
+By your signature and the Corporation's signature below, you and the Corporation agree that the Award is granted under and governed by the terms and conditions of the Corporation's 2016 Performance Incentive Plan (the "Plan") and the Terms and Conditions of Stock Unit Award (the "Terms"), which are attached and incorporated herein by this reference.
+This Notice of Stock Unit Award, together with the Terms, will be referred to as your Award Agreement.
+The Award has been granted to you in addition to, and not in lieu of, any other form of compensation otherwise payable or to be paid to you.
+Capitalized terms are defined in the Plan if not defined herein or in the Terms.
+You acknowledge receipt of a copy of the Terms, the Plan and the Prospectus for the Plan.

-CLEAN ENERGY FUELS CORP.
-Date

-[Grantee Name] Date

-3